These states could decide the U.S. presidential election

 Other key races: Competitive U.S. Senate contest

 Vote counting: Iowa has no-excuse absentee voting.
-The ballots must be received by the close of polls on Election Day, or by noon the following Monday if they are postmarked by Nov.
-2. Election officials can begin opening ballot envelopes on the Saturday prior to the election and can begin scanning and tabulating them on Nov.
-2.
+The ballots must be received by the close of polls on Election Day, or by noon the following Monday if they were postmarked by Nov.
+2. Election officials were allowed to begin opening ballot envelopes on the Saturday before the election and begin scanning and tabulating them on Monday.

 Our Standards: The Thomson Reuters Trust Principles.